Discovery Overview

 - Maps load-balanced services

-Anomaly Detection
+Anomaly detection

-Classification: Unknown Web Server
+| Classification | Unknown Web Server |

 Discovery Credentials

-Credential Management
+Credential management

-- ✅ Use read-only credentials
+- Use read-only credentials wherever possible

-- ✅ Implement credential rotation
+- Implement credential rotation on a regular schedule

-- ✅ Limit scope by IP range
+- Limit the scope of each credential to the minimum required IP range

-- ✅ Monitor credential usage
+- Monitor credential usage for unauthorized access

-- ✅ Encrypt credentials at rest
+- Encrypt credentials at rest

 Discovery Scheduling

-Schedule Types
+Schedule types

 Full Discovery